Oobleck, or sensory goop, is super easy to make and there’s a surprising number of fun ways you can learn from and play with it!

 How is that possible?

-Which means that it is a pressure-dependent substance.
-Increasing pressure on goop increases its viscosity or thickness.
-If you poke at it quickly, it feels like a solid.
-But if you hold some in your hand, it will ooze out of your fingers like a liquid.
+If you increase the pressure on the oobleck, it increases the viscosity or thickness.
+But if you poke at it quickly, it feels like a solid.
+And if you hold some in your hand, it will ooze out of your fingers like a liquid.

-Since that first rubbermaid tub of sensory goop and two barely-toddlers, we’ve made oobleck many other times.
-Sometimes with the toddler art group, sometimes on our own, sometimes at birthday parties.
-We’ve done it inside and out, in small batches and large, and playing with it with hands, tools, and even feet.
+Since our first batch of sensory goop, we’ve made oobleck many other times.
+Sometimes with toddler art groups, sometimes on our own, sometimes at birthday parties.
+We’ve done it inside and outside, in small batches or large, often playing with it using hands, tools, and even feet.

-Today, I’ll share how to make oobleck—remember I said it is super easy!—as well as some of the fun things you can do with it.
-If you like, you can start by reading Bartholomew and the Oobleck by Dr. Seuss, the book that inspired this goop’s fun name.
+Here’s how to make oobleck (it is super easy!) as well as some of the fun things to do with it.
+If you like, start by reading Bartholomew and the Oobleck by Dr. Seuss, the book that inspired this goop’s fun name.

 How to Make Oobleck

 Part art + part science, this fun stuff is also known as goop or sensory goop.